Chart Color Schemes

 Holder has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 0 projects that could impact this area.
-Notable initiatives include Molonglo Group Centre to Town Centre Transition, Fetherston Weston, Canberra Hospital Master Plan, and Deakin Private Hospital.
-The following list details those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 0 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Molonglo Group Centre to Town Centre Transition, Fetherston Weston, Canberra Hospital Master Plan, and Deakin Private Hospital, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.